-Last month Conde Nast published their 50 top cities in the world based on votes by over 100,000 travelers.
+Did you see Conde Nast publish their 50 top cities in the world based on votes by over 100,000 travellers?
 As I flipped through the list I was nodding at many and intrigued by others I had yet to visit myself.
-It’s that time of the year when many of us reflect on the year that has been and start thinking ahead and making plans for 2017.
+It’s that time when many of us are reflecting on the year that has been and starting to think ahead and making plans.

-Wanting to know more about why these cities reasonated with so many I reached out to my fellow travel bloggers to get the low down on their favourite cities from the top 20.
-I asked them why they had these cities at the top of their travel destinations list and why you might also have them on your travel bucket list for the new year.
+Wanting to know more about why these cities resonated with so many I reached out to my fellow travel bloggers to get the low down on their favourite cities from the top 20.
+I asked them why they had these cities at the top of their travel destinations list and why you might also have them on your travel bucket list for the New Year.

 Table of Contents

 - 3. Florence, Italy

 - 6. Vancouver, Canada

 - 7. Victoria, Canada